-Hosted by Christian, K0STH – 100 Watts and a Wire was launched on June 22, 2015 as a weekly journal of life and amateur radio.
-The show features topical conversation and interviews, news and an entertaining look at the adventures of a newer ham trying to figure things out.
+100 Watts and a Wire was launched on June 22, 2015 as a weekly journal of one hams journey through amateur radio.
+The show features topical conversation and interviews, news and an entertaining look at the adventures of a newer ham.

 Christian Cudnik is an American broadcaster and producer.